Talk about the transition that Wildhorse Operating took from OpenInvoice to Joltly.

 Industry: Oil & Gas (Upstream Operator)

-Core Systems: Quorum OGsys (now ODA), previously OpenInvoice
+Core Systems: Quorum ODA, previously OpenInvoice

 Interviewee: Maurice Fell